rexresearch

 with adenosine triphosphate at the same time, making ATPase

-denaturation, inhibition of adenosine triphosphate hydrolysis, but
+denaturation, inhibition of adenosine triphosphate hydrolysis,

-sample concentration The
+of adenosine triphosphate sample concentration The

 In view of the above-mentioned drawbacks, the present invention

-adopts and combines the following three ways to precisely control
+adopts and combines the following three ways to precisely

-pool (<0.3mL capacity spherical container); 4) in the heating
+(3) small sample pool (<0.3mL capacity spherical container);

-system outside the set of infrared reflection system to improve
+4) in the heating system outside the set of infrared reflection

-the effective utilization of infrared radiation heat.
-The above
+system to improve the effective utilization of infrared

-method allows the heat to reach and focus quickly on the sample
+radiation heat.
+The above method allows the heat to reach and

-position, so that the sample is almost instantaneous boiling, will
+focus quickly on the sample position, so that the sample is

-be heated to boiling time is almost reduced to zero, reducing the
+almost instantaneous boiling, will be heated to boiling time is

-calculation of boiling time error in order to improve the precise
+error in order to improve the precise control of adenosine

-control of adenosine triphosphate extraction rate.
+triphosphate extraction rate.

 In view of the shortcomings of the sample, the slender sample is

-the self-condensing system, and the additional condensing tube is
+the self-condensing system, and the additional condensing tube

-steam.
-And back to the sample cell, maintaining the sample
+sample steam.
+And back to the sample cell, maintaining the

-heating system of the extraction device will only focus the
+self-condensation effect, the heating system of the extraction

-heating position of the sample pool position, almost no heat from
+device will only focus the heating position of the sample pool

-the self-condensation section.
+position, almost no heat from the self-condensation section.

-The above heating system and adenosine triphosphate extractor, in
+The above heating system and adenosine triphosphate extractor,

-adenosine triphosphate concentration is consistent and repeat the
+consistent and repeat the sample.

 The detection step of the high sensitivity bioluminescence